JackDanna/FogentRoleplayTemplate/README.md

 Represents how a character is performing combat.
 A Combat Roll could represent swinging a greatsword with both hands, dual-wielding pistols, throwing a javelin, ect...

-**Name:** The name of a Combat Roll is conventionally formatted the following way: "(Varation) (Combat Roll Type) with (Resource)".
+**Name:** The name of a Combat Roll is conventionally formatted the following way: "(Varation) (Type) with (Resource)".
 This isn't required but helps to keep things consistent.

-**Variation:** Represents the variety of ways a combat roll type might be able to be used.
+**Variation:** Used to represents the different ways the Combat Roll is being used.
 Generally, it describes how a character's hands (or other appendages) will be occupied as part of the Combat Roll.
 This is important when defining a Combat Roll, as some weapons would be impossible to use with one hand (such as a bow).
 "One-handed" denotes only one hand is being used which frees up the other hand to hold a shield, a light source, an important item, etc...
 "Two-handed" denotes two hands are being used meaning both their hands are required.
 "Dual-wielded" denotes a hand is being used on a main weapon with the other hand is being used on another off hand weapon.
 Dual-weilding is only for attacks/weapons that wouldn't encumber the user if one were held in each hand.

-**Combat Roll Type:** Just describes type of the combat roll.
+**Type:** Just describes type of the combat roll.

+**Optional Resource And Amount:** If "None", then the Combat Roll requires no Resource.
+Otherwise it denotes the Resource and amount consumed per use of the Combat Roll.
+See the Resource Pool rules for more details.

 **Base Dice Adjustment:** Adjusts the tier of the Base Dice for the Combat Roll.
 This generally is used to adjust the consistency and reliability of the Combat Roll.
 Making a new version of a Combat Roll by giving a small improvement to it's Base Dice Adjustment is a great way to make unique weapons, to allow characters to upgrade their equipment, or to represent higher quality ammo.